-Ophthalmic solution Benzalkonium chloride 0.01% is added as a preservative in Timoptic; the Ocudose solution is preservative-free.
-Ophthalmic gel forming solution Ophthalmic · Pregnancy: Unclassified [†] Timoptic in Ocudose units should be discarded after a single administration to 1 or both eyes.
-Safety and effectiveness of timolol have been established when administered in pediatric patients aged 2 years and older.
-Pregnancy: Unclassified [†] Safety and effectiveness of solution Benzalkonium chloride 0.01% is added as a preservative in Timoptic; the Ocudose solution is preservative- free.
-Ophthalmic gel · · Timoptic in Ocudose units should be discarded after a single administration to 1 or both eyes.
-Safety and effectiveness of timolol have been established when administered in pediatric patients aged 2 years and older.
-Pregnancy: Unclassified† Safety and effectiveness of Ophthalmic gel Ophthalmic Once daily Safety and effectiveness of timolol have been established when administered in pediatric patients aged 2 years and older.
-Pregnancy Category C [‡] bitors 1 Γ T Ophthalmic suspension Ophthalmic Three times daily A 3 month clinical trial with brinzolamide 1% dosed twice daily in pediatric patients 4 weeks to 5 years did not demonstrate a reduction in IOP from baseline.
-Pregnancy Category C [‡] Ophthalmic solution Ophthalmic Three times daily Dorzolamide and its metabolite are excreted predominantly by the kidney; therefore, dorzolamide is not recommended in patients with severe renal impairment.
-Safety and IOP-lowering effectiveness of dorzolamide have been demonstrated in pediatric patients in a 3 month, multicenter, double-masked, active control trial.
-Pregnancy Category C [‡] 1 Ophthalmic powder for reconstitution Ophthalmic Once or twice daily Chronic open-angle glaucoma: Requires reconstitution.
-Store reconstituted solution at room temperature and discard any unused solution after 4 weeks.
-Pregnancy: Unclassified† Ophthalmic solution Ophthalmic powder for Ophthalmic solution Ophthalmic powder for Ophthalmic Ophthalmic Ophthalmic solution Ophthalmic solution Ophthalmic ophthalmic powder for reconstitution Ophthalmic open-angle
+Drug Available Formulations Route Usual Recommended Frequency Comments Istalol (timolol maleate) Ophthalmic solution Ophthalmic Once daily Safety and effectiveness in pediatric patients have not been established.
+Pregnancy: Unclassified [†] levobunolol hydrochloride Ophthalmic solution Ophthalmic Once or twice daily Safety and effectiveness in pediatric patients have not been established.
+Pregnancy: Unclassified [†] Timoptic, Timoptic in Ocudose (timolol maleate) Ophthalmic solution Benzalkonium chloride 0.01% is added as a preservative in Timoptic; the Ophthalmic Twice daily Timoptic in Ocudose units should be discarded after a single administration to 1 or both eyes.
+Safety and effectiveness of timolol have been established when administered in pediatric Ocudose solution is preservative- patients aged 2 years and older. free.
+Pregnancy: Unclassified [†] Timoptic-XE (timolol maleate GFS) Ophthalmic gel forming solution Ophthalmic Once daily Safety and effectiveness of timolol have been established when administered in pediatric patients aged 2 years and older.
+Pregnancy: Unclassified [†] Carbonic Anhydrase Inhi 1 Azopt (brinzolamide) Ophthalmic suspension Ophthalmic Three times daily A 3-month clinical trial with brinzolamide 1% dosed twice daily in pediatric patients 4 weeks to 5 years did not demonstrate a reduction in IOP from baseline.
+Two seet (down alone ide) On lette al mai a On lette almaia Three times deily Pregnancy: Unclassified† Trusopt (dorzolamide) Ophthalmic solution Opnthalmic Three times daily Dorzolamide and its metabolite are excreted predominantly by the kidney; therefore, dorzolamide is not recommended in patients with severe renal impairment.
+Safety and IOP-lowering effectiveness of dorzolamide have been demonstrated in pediatric patients in a 3 month, multicenter, double-masked, active-control trial.